apache/arrow/docs/source/developers/reviewing.rst

 =========

-While reviewing PRs, we should try to identify whether these changes need to be marked with one or more of the following labels:
+While reviewing PRs, we should try to identify whether these changes need to be marked with one or both of the following labels:

 * **Critical Fix**: The change fixes either a security vulnerability or a bug that caused incorrect or invalid data to be produced.
-This is intended to mark changes that may affect users without their knowledge.
-For this reason, fixing bugs that cause errors or crashes don't count, since those are usually obvious.
+This is intended to mark fixes to issues that may affect users without their knowledge.
+For this reason, fixing bugs that cause errors or crashes don't count, since those bugs are usually obvious.
 * **Breaking Change**: The change breaks backwards compatibility in a public API.
   For changes in C++, this does not include changes that simply break ABI compatibility, except for the few places where we do guarantee ABI